 Today, Nicole is a Pushcart-nominated writer of (mostly) speculative and horror fiction.
 She is the author of A MISFORTUNE OF LAKE MONSTERS, a young adult speculative novel due out in summer 2024 (CamCat Books), and THE TRAJECTORY OF DREAMS, a 2013 adult psychological thriller (Bitingduck Press).
-She also edited/curated the 2021 anthology of short horror fiction BODIES FULL OF BURNING (Sliced Up Press), which centered the experience of menopause connected to terror—the first of its kind.
-Her short fiction and creative nonfiction have appeared in dozens of anthologies, magazines, and podcasts, as well.
+She also edited/curated the 2021 anthology of short fiction BODIES FULL OF BURNING (Sliced Up Press), exploring horror through the lens of menopause—the first of its kind.
+Her short fiction and creative nonfiction have appeared in over forty anthologies, magazines, and podcasts, as well.

-She lives in the Philadelphia area—in a creaky and mysterious hundred-year-old house—with her long-time and long-suffering husband, an elderly and entirely crochety cat, and a goofy and sweet dog.
+She lives in the Philadelphia area—in a creaky and mysterious hundred-year-old house—with her long-time and long-suffering husband and a sweet, goofy rescue dog.
 Nicole earned a B.A. in English from Temple University and a Masters of Liberal Arts in storytelling, horror, and society (with a creative writing certificate) from the University of Pennsylvania.
-She is an elected elections official and communications professional, as well as a travel enthusiast (22 countries to date) and dragon boat steersperson, paddler, and assistant coach.
+She is a elections official and communications professional, as well as a travel enthusiast (24 countries to date) and dragon boat steersperson, paddler, and assistant coach.

 She still wonders what creeps in the dark.